Uyuni Salt Flat Tour 3 Days 2 Nights

 12. I do not want to take all of my belongings with me to the Salt Flats.
 Where can I leave my big bag or suitcase?

-The first day of your tour you can leave your belongings at the Perla de Bolivia's office, and pick them up on return.
+The first day of your tour you can leave your belongings at the Perla de Bolivia's office in Uyuni City, and pick them up on return.

-13. Can I have a private room if I travel alone or as a couple for the second night ?
+13. Can I have a private room if I travel alone or as a couple?

-Yes, of course, but you will need to pay an extra 15 dollars (per person) for a private bathroom on the second night.
+Yes, of course, but you will need to pay an extra 20 dollars (per person, per night) for a private bathroom (this room includes towels and toilet paper).
 You need to inform us 48 hours before your tour date.
 (US Dollar notes must be in perfect condition.
-Old, torn, or marked notes will not be accepted) NOTE: There are only shared rooms until the end of March.
+Old, torn, or marked notes will not be accepted)

 14. Do you sell any Uyuni Salt Flats tour over the Christmas / New Year period?